Drawing a Mixtillinear Circle With Asymptote

 An ellipse can exist drawn with the routine

-path ellipse(pair c, real a, real b) { return shift(c)*scale(a,b)*unitcircle; }
+path ellipse(pair c, real a, real b) { return shift(c)*scale(a,b)*unitcircle; } A brace can exist synthetic between pairs a and b with

 path brace(pair a, pair b, real amplitude=bracedefaultratio*length(b-a));